willkg/milkshake/README.md

 1. click the toolbar button and a popup will pop up with the page title and url
-2. click "Send" button on the popup
+2. click "Create task" button on the popup
 3. this will open another window on m.rememberthemilk.com where you can fill out the rest of the details for the task
 4. click "Submit" and then close the window